 A dashboard capability that was introduced not too long allows you to use Markdown, which is great for various things, such as:

 - Providing links to other dashboards and resources.

 - Providing textual information about the data on the dashboard.

 - Including custom logos, headers, and special formatting.

-Chad Turner, Dynatrace Certified Associate at NYCM, had yet another story for me to share, explaining how they are leveraging the Markdown capability at NYCM.
+Our customer at a top US-based insurance company had yet another story for me to share, explaining how his team is leveraging the Markdown capability at a large US-based insurance provider.
 It’s great that he keeps sharing these examples on how certain Dynatrace capabilities improve the day-to-day work of him and his colleagues.